Drivers have to follow the rules for driving restrictions. The rules say that a person cannot:

 - 5 years for a second offense committed within a 20 year period

-- Life time for a fourth offense but you can apply for a Restricted Driving Permit if requirements are met
+- Lifetime for the fourth offense but you can apply for a Restricted Driving Permit if requirements are met

 For persons under the age of 21, your statutory summary suspension lasts:

-- 5 years or until 21st (whichever is longer) for second offense
+- 5 years or until 21st birthday (whichever is longer) for a second offense

 - 10 years for a third offense